 Given the digital age that we live in, there’s a high likelihood that you rely on some sort of automated technology to make your life a little bit easier and less mundane.
 Over the past decade, the personal finance world has produced a marquee of its own products to try to keep up.
 These include various investment and financial planning platforms intended to make the stock market less intimidating and time-consuming for the ‘average Joe’ investor.

 Robo-advisor platforms, in particular, have become a popular option because they offer the benefits of being a typically inexpensive and user-friendly solution.
 But does that mean you should necessarily rely on them to manage your portfolio?
-If you aren’t sure whether a robo-advisor or a more traditional financial advisor is better suited to your needs, here are the main differences you need to consider!
+If you aren’t sure whether a robo-advisor or a more traditional financial advisor is better suited to your needs, Morris Financial Concepts is here to give you the main differences you need to consider!

 Is a Robo-Advisor the Right Option for Me?

 DIY investing has become significantly more popular in recent years.
 The GameStop mania and trading of other ‘memestocks’ earlier this year are proof.
 During the COVID-19 era, many searched for new skills and hobbies while at home, with a number trying their hand at the stock market via robo-advisors and online brokerage platforms like Robinhood.

 You might be one of them, or you may be asking yourself, what is a robo-advisor?
 Essentially, robo-advisors are low-cost digital platforms that provide automated passive investing services using a computer algorithm.
 While all of these features sound great, robo-advisors tend to be better suited for some investors than others.
 Here are the main differences between a traditional financial advisor and an automated robo-advisor:

 1 – Service vs Guidance